The evaluation is assessing whether CPC+ achieves better health, improved care, and smarter spending for Medicare and Medicaid beneficiaries.

 - Care Delivery Systems

-Ann S. O’Malley is an expert in primary care health services research.
-She conducts both qualitative and quantitative research with a focus on improving support for primary care practices to provide more coordinated and comprehensive care, particularly for patients with multiple chronic conditions.
-She is the deputy director of the Center on Health Care Effectiveness.
+Ann S. O’Malley has over twenty years of experience doing primary care health services research.
+She conducts both qualitative and quantitative studies with a focus on improving support for primary care practices to provide more coordinated and comprehensive care, particularly for patients with multiple chronic conditions.

 O’Malley is a co-principal investigator and active member of the Mathematica team evaluating the Comprehensive Primary Care Plus (CPC+) model and also had a leadership role in evaluating the CPC Classic implementation.
 Her work for CPC+ includes leading the practice team that conducts qualitative research based on site visits to 100 primary care practices across 18 regions.
 She also contributes to quantitative data collection and analysis for CPC+ (and previously CPC Classic), including developing and revising surveys of primary care practices, clinicians, staff, and patients.
 In addition, O’Malley leads a team that developed two new Medicare claims-based measures on comprehensiveness of primary care.

 She also led several research projects on how electronic health records and other health IT tools support or hinder coordination of care and primary care teamwork.
 She recently completed a project on how accountable care organizations risk-stratify and segment their heterogeneous population of high-risk patients into smaller more actionable subgroups of patients with similar needs.
 O’Malley was also a task lead on the evaluation of the Impact and Diffusion of the Chronic Care Management fee.